bethgrace5/timeTracker/README.md

 - [Kevin Mershon](https://github.com/kevinmershon)

 ### Summary
-Web application that efficiently tracks time and mileage costs billed to clients.
+Uses an existing github repository to itemize time and mileage billed to clients by issues, milestones, or general association to the repository.

 ### Getting Started
 #### Windows + Eclipse users: